How we went from “cosmically curious” to becoming the astrologers for ELLE magazine, founders, authors and the creators of a TV show.

 HUES: Publishing our own magazine for diverse women

-And here’s where the zodiac comes in.
+And here’s where astrology comes in.
 Gathering women from such vastly different backgrounds for a common cause wasn’t an easy feat.
-But there was one common language that united us all: astrology.
+But there was one common language that united us all: our zodiac signs.
 Our Bronx-raised Nigerian editor and the suburban Jewish ad sales rep might not have otherwise clicked until discovering that they were both total Virgos.
-Under the heavenly influence of the stars, all surface barriers simply melted away.
+Under the heavenly influence of the stars, all surface barriers melted away.

 Again, astrology followed us.

-A writer who Ophi worked with to produce an article on her “transparent”/transgender father who became a woman at the same time as she did (age 13), was moonlighting as a copy-editor at Teen People magazine.
-She knew about our parallel obsession with the stars and urged us to just go meet the editor to talk about an astrology column.
+At Ms. Ophi worked with a writer to publish an article on becoming a woman alongside her father, who transitioned when she was 13.
+The writer, Noel, was moonlighting as a copy-editor for Teen People magazine.
+She knew about our parallel obsession with the stars and urged us to meet the editor-in-chief about taking over their astrology column.

 The cosmic floodgates were opened.

 Writing astrology columns became our almost full-time gig after a couple years—with supplemental income from web design.
 (Building a dream sometimes requires a second skill during the development phase.)
 In 2006, we decided to turn Astrostyle into its own brand and dedicated website.
-In 2008, we published our second book Love Zodiac and began writing all the horoscopes for Elle.com.
-Since then, it’s been all astro, all the time.
-Two more books followed: Shoestrology and Momstrology.
-Amazing new clients rolled in along with Elle.com like Refinery29, Elle Australia, Interview Germany, and TV Guide.
-We’ve done live forecasts on MTV, weighed in on celebrities in People magazine, and have teamed up on projects with some of our favorite brands like Nordstrom, Mind Body Green, and Calypso St. Barth.
+In 2008, we published our second book Love Zodiac and began writing all the horoscopes for ELLE magazine.

-And here’s where HUES comes full circle—with a star-powered twist.
-Every year, we hold our annual Become Your Own Astrologer retreat.
-With a group of 20 women, we kick off our shoes and spend a week together in Tulum, Mexico in deep discussion about our charts and what makes us tick as individuals.
-We let our hair down, dance, swim unabashedly in bikinis no matter our size and bond into the wee hours of the night.
-The setting may be different, but the same scenario could easily be transposed to a kitchen table HUES meeting back in the 90s.
+And here’s where HUES came full circle—with a star-powered twist.
+From 2013-2019, we hosted an annual Become Your Own Astrologer retreat.
+We kicked off our shoes for a week in Tulum, Mexico to teach 20 women how to read their own charts.
+We let our hair down, danced, swam unabashedly in bikinis no matter our size and bonded into the wee hours of the night.
+The setting was different, but the same scenario could easily be transposed to a kitchen table HUES meeting back in the 90s.